kennedn/Action-on-LAN/README.md

 This type of packet is sent by ethtool on linux.

+# unified_actioner

+Does checking for both types of wake-on-LAN packets.

 ## systemd

 Included is an Example.service that can be installed on linux systems running systemd under ```/etc/systemd/system/``` you would then enable and start the service: